sukhsukhi/terraform/website/source/docs/commands/init.html.markdown

 * `-input=true` - Ask for input interactively if necessary.
 If this is false and input is required, `init` will error.

+* `-force-copy` - Suppress prompts about copying state data.
+This is equivalent to providing a "yes" to all confirmation prompts.

+* `-lock=true` - Lock the state file during migration when locking is supported

 ## Backend Config

 The `-backend-config` can take a path or `key=value` pair to specify additional